fe-data/fe-docs/docs/usage/tools.rst

    .. grid-item::

-       Select the events from which all tickets are to be downloaded.
-The file is downloaded in csv format.
+       Select the events from which to download all tickets.
+The file will be downloaded in .csv format.

    .. grid-item-card::  Select events